 - Is the garbage area secured behind a gate or other structure?
 Is the dumpster or trash can locked?
 This can play into the legality of your search.

 - Is it worth asking the property owner for permission?
-In some cases, a property owner may not care if you look through their trash can to find discarded items.
+Sometimes, a property owner may not care if you look through their trash can to find discarded items.
 However, having the owner’s blessing may not necessarily mean you have the legal right to do so.
 In any case, proceed with caution.

 To reiterate, the laws vary considerably from one jurisdiction to another.
-So, it is critical for private investigators to know the laws in the specific area where the “dive” will take place.
+So, private investigators must know the laws in the specific area where the “dive” will take place.

 How to Protect Your Personal and/or Business Information

-Whether you are a business owner or just a regular citizen, your personal information is valuable.
+Your personal information is valuable whether you are a business owner or just a regular citizen.
 Things you can do to safeguard your data and information:

 - Stop (or reduce) the amount of paper you print.
 Not only will this be good for the environment, but it is a great way to protect your intellectual property.
 The less you print, the lower the chance that something sensitive ends up in your waste bin.

 - Buy a shredder.
-Shred all of your sensitive documents such as medical records, bills, etc.
+Shred all your sensitive documents such as medical records, bills, etc.